-There are several phyto-oestrogens (‘phyto’ means plant-derived).
-These plant foods mimic oestrogen and help increase your oestrogen levels.
+You can counteract the decline in your oestrogen by adding phyto-oestrogens (‘phyto’ means plant-derived).
+These plant foods mimic oestrogen and help increase your oestrogen levels naturally.
 Many health researchers prefer them over HRT.

-Foods made from soybeans – like tofu, soy chunks, soy mince and soy milk – contain soy isoflavones.
+So include in your diet foods made from soybeans – like tofu, soy chunks, soy mince and soy milk – which contain soy isoflavones.
 Not only do soy isoflavones increase oestrogen levels in women, they are associated with the fact that the incidence of cancer in Japanese women is far lower than in the UK or USA.

 Flax seeds are also a rich source of phyto-oestrogens.
 They have additional benefits, too – they contain Omega 3 oils and fibre and help lower cholesterol levels in the blood.
 They can easily be added to cereals or smoothies.

-Nuts also contain phyto-oestrogens, as do dried apricots and peaches – which make a great healthy snack.
+Nuts also contain phyto-oestrogens, as do dried apricots and peaches – all of which make great healthy snacks.